Our Jacobins: a Smorgasbord of News

 there was something

-And there were a lot of psychological,
+apparatus and that's what happened and there were a lot of psychological

 some

+vile person like a Hitler to stop the Weimar Republic's decadence.
 They don't want a Lenin or Stalin to get rid of the revolutionary chaos.

 They want an elected government that says we're going to respect the law and the customs and traditions of the United States.
+And we're going to stop this madness.

-People cross the border and think it's their country and break the law, they're going to be sent back, but they're never going to be able to cross the border.
+They're going to be sent back, but they're never going to be able to cross the border.
+And we don't want to intervene in foreign affairs.

 And we are no better friend or no worse enemy.

 But if you attack the United States, we're going to be disproportionate.
+We don't want to, but we will be unpredictable and disproportionate.

 But we have no desire to go into your wretched country and try to teach you about gender studies or to fly a pride flag on our embassy or to have a George flag.
+That's not our business.

 And I think that's what we're hoping will happen, a return to sanity and normality.